cange/sass-boilerplate/README.md

   Sass-Boilerplate combines the CSS philosophies of [OOCSS][oocss] – "Object Oriented CSS" and the hierachy of [SMACSS][smacss] – "Scalable and Modular Architecture for CSS"

   This isn't a general solution or recommendation how to setup your Sass project.
-This is __my__ own solution for it.
+  Is more a setup for my projects.

+  This Boilerplate includes following basic definitions:

+  * Fluid grid system, with and without cutter space
+  * SMACSS SASS structure
+  * basic pragmatic headlines
+  * CSS grid debug panel

 ## Setup